wearebraid/griddle/readme.md

 ```
 ![span() with context](./assets/img/context.jpg)

 Do you need to push or pull an element by a number of columns?
-Since `span()` always returns a percent you can use it in other properties all well.
+Since the `span()` function always returns a percent you can use it in other properties all well.
 To push and pull I recommend `left-margin`.

 ```scss
 .my-element {